 The chemical compositions and caloric values of GF flours formulas and GF flour formula sold in the local market are shown in Table 2.
 The moisture content of GFF formula sold in the local market used in the research was 12.60%.
 On the other hand, the prepared formulas' moisture content ranged from 12.23% (F2) to 12.90% (F3).
 The low moisture content discovered suggested that it had the potential for increased storage stability as well as a longer shelf life.
-This finding is line with the observations of [30], who found that moisture flour with a moisture content of up to 12% had better storage stability.
+This finding is in line with the observations of [30], who found that moisture of flour with a moisture content of up to 12% had better storage stability.

-F2 and F4 had the highest protein content, with no significant difference (p<0.05).
-GFF had the lowest protein content, about half the amount (5.07% on dwb).
-F1 formula had the highest fat content (2.96% on dwb).
+F2 and F4 had The highest protein content was recorded with F2 and F4, with no significant difference (p<0.05).
+Gluten-free formula GFF had the lowest protein content, about half the amount (5.07% on dwb) recorded in the other samples.
+F1 formula had The highest fat content (2.96% on dwb) was recorded in F1.
 This result could be attributed to quinoa's fat content [31].
 Furthermore, no significant differences in fat content (p<0.05) were found between other GF flours formulas and control.